akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 the problem to the Secretary of the U.S. Department of Health and Human Services.

-c\. *Effect of Termination*: Upon termination of the contract, BA will, at the direction of the CE, either return or destroy all PHI received from CE or created, maintained, or transmitted on CE’s behalf by BA in any form.
+c. *Effect of Termination*: Upon termination of the contract, BA will, at the direction of the CE, either return or destroy all PHI received from CE or created, maintained, or transmitted on CE’s behalf by BA in any form.
 Unless otherwise directed, BA is prohibited from retaining any